tevoran/RaumMotor/doc/high-level-design.md

 The engine itself will be using C++-20.

+### Dependencies

+The following dependencies are used:

+- GLM for math
+- SDL2 for user input, windows
+- stb_image for loading different image formats

 ## The Required Systems of the Engine

 A game engine is a quite complex system.
 Therefor it is built with quite a few major subsystems.